 Move to a Safe Location

 As always, remember that your safety and the safety of your patients is far more important than your equipment.
 Do not return to your office to perform the above steps unless it is safe to do so.
-Your office manager should keep a weekly backup tape off-site, and that tape is usually enough to restore all data when new equipment is available.

 Stay In Touch